mepland/chance_of_showers/README.md

 ### Bill of Materials

-Here is a list of the major components I used in my build.
+Here is a list of the components I used in my build.
 With suitable alterations, the project could definitely be carried out with a wide array of other sensors, single board computers or microcontrollers, plumbing supplies, etc.